apple1417/bl-sdk-mods/SDKAutorun/Readme.md

 ## Changelog

+### SDK Autorun v1.2
+Fixed that autorunning tasks would be interupted if other SDK mods caused an exception.

 ### SDK Autorun v1.1
 Fixed that the mod was making all other mods have a `[T] Edit Tasks` bind in their description.